-Recent research from the Women in Technology Survey 2019 revealed that 60% of women agreed that there is a gender pay gap in the technology sector with males earning a higher salary, whereas only 8% believed it to be equal.
+Recent research from the Women in Technology Survey 2023 revealed that 79% of women agreed that there is a gender pay gap in the technology sector with males earning a higher salary, whereas only 8% believed it to be equal.
 We know that there is a 16% gender pay gap in technology, and that it is higher than the UK average of 11%.
 It is unlikely that the gender pay gap in tech will be closed in a short space of time because as more female STEM graduates do enter the tech industry, they will initially be entering at more junior positions.
 This means even though there will be an improvement in female representation, the pay gap will still take longer to close.

 The representation of females in the technology sector still has a long way to go before women are no longer considered the minority in tech.
 A recent Tech Nation report that looked into diversity in UK tech companies revealed that 77% of tech director roles are filled by men.
-Stats from Tech Nation also suggested only 19% of the tech workforce are women.
+Stats from Tech Nation also suggest that only 26% of the tech workforce are women.
 This figure is even less for black and Hispanic women at just 3% and Asian women just 5%.
 Statistics like this not only make us question how we can encourage more women to enter the tech workforce, but also what needs to be done to also attract women into senior and leadership positions, because both the workforce and board level have an under representation of females.
 Worryingly, our survey also uncovered that 76% of women have experienced gender discrimination or bias whilst working in a tech role.